-Irish helped form Detroit from its earliest years
+Irish helped form Detroit for centuries

 Detroit's St. Patrick's Day is not one of the biggest in the U.S. but it is among the oldest.
 City historian Silas Farmer recorded that the very first St. Patrick's Day in Detroit was in 1808.